EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 > If we did, then we would define a new class that inherits from `AuthenticationSchemeOptions`, give it the new fields that we need, and use that as a generic time parameter instead.
 We would then be able to set values for these new fields during configuration in the app's `Startup` class.
 Just like we've done with the "Jwt Bearer" auth scheme via the `AddJwtBearer` method

 The next point of interest in this class is its constructor.
-They key aspect of it is that it calls base and passes it a series of parameters that it itself gets.
+The key aspect of it is that it calls base and passes it a series of parameters that it itself gets.
 This is because `AuthenticationHandler` does have some constructor logic that needs to be run for things to work properly, so we make sure to do that.

 Finally, there's the `HandleAuthenticateAsync` method which does the actual authentication.
-This method inspects the incoming request looking for a "Api-Key" header.
+This method inspects the incoming request looking for an "Api-Key" header.
 If it finds it, it takes its value and makes a query into the database to try and find a record in the `user_api_keys` table that matches the incoming value.
 If it finds it, it creates an `AuthenticationTicket` which contains the identity of the user that the key belongs to, and returns it wrapped in a `AuthenticateResult.Success`.
 That return value signals ASP.NET Core's authentication middleware that the request is authentic.
-Otherwise, it returns `AuthenticateResult.Fail`, which prompts ASP.NET Core to halt the request and return a 403.
+Otherwise, it returns `AuthenticateResult.Fail`, which prompts ASP.NET Core to halt the request and return a 401.

 Something interesting to note is how the `AuthenticationTicket`, similarly to the JWT Bearer scheme's `JwtSecurityToken`, also includes an array of "claims" that serve to identify the user that has been authenticated.
 The "claims" concept is central to how auth works in ASP.NET Core.